 Drawstring ponytails are thicker at the base than other types of regular ponytails.
 Although they’re tightly secured, they’re not held in place with some teeny little elastic.
 You can find weave pieces and extensions to create this style or make it work with your natural hair.

 Either way, it’s a stunning coiffure that carries a little extra oomph.
 You can’t quite put your finger on why it’s so fabulous, but you can’t deny it, either.

 It’s easy to imagine the goddesses of old wearing their hair in lush drawstring ponytails.
-The style works with short hair, long hair, straight hair, curly, coily, or kinky hair—it’s versatile, in other words.
+The hairstyle works with short hair, long hair, straight hair, curly, coily, or kinky hair—it’s versatile, in other words.
 That’s good news for you—it means you can find a drawstring that flatters your fierce face.
-You’re a queen.
-You deserve to look like one, and this is the hairstyle for it.

 Wearing a half-up drawstring ponytail gives you lift and volume at the crown, but you still get all the length from the rest of your hair.
 Done correctly, a half-up pony is more regal than any crown.
 Try and tell me you don’t want to snag this hairstyle.